 Who better to quote than Thoreau when he said, “some of us hear a different drummer, and we must march to the music we hear.”
 All of you have some music playing, and all of you have a heroic mission.

 There are no accidents in this Universe.
 We all show up here with a purpose.
 There’s an intelligence that is a part of everything and everyone, and all of us are connected to it.
 But, too many of us are afraid to listen to that music and march to it.

-For some of you, there’s a book you wanted to write, a song you wanted to compose; maybe you want to open up an ice cream shop, start a business, or perhaps you just wanted to travel and see the world.
+For some of you, there’s a book you want to write, a song you want to compose; maybe you want to open up an ice cream shop, start a business, or perhaps you just want to travel and see the world.

-All of us feel drawn to something, and in Leo Tolstoy’s famous novel “The Death of Ivan Illyich,” he asked this question to his accountant while lying on his death bed: “what if my whole life has been wrong?”
+All of us feel drawn to something, and in Leo Tolstoy’s famous novel “The Death of Ivan Illyich,” he asks this question to his accountant while lying on his deathbed: “what if my whole life has been wrong?”